oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

   }
 ) }}

-## Don't Choose a Responsive Web App When…
+## Don't Choose a Responsive Web App…

 ### Limited Capabilities
 *…when your project requires a high level of specialized capability.*